enriched-h/Django-CRM/README.md

 ## Contributing

-### If you would like to contribute to the project, please follow the guidelines outlined in the CONTRIBUTING.md file.
+ If you would like to contribute to the project, please follow the guidelines outlined in the CONTRIBUTING.md file.
 License

-## This project is licensed under the MIT License - see the LICENSE.md file for details.
+ This project is licensed under the MIT License - see the LICENSE.md file for details.
 ### Acknowledgments
+    The Django community for providing a robust web framework.
+    Contributors to open source packages used in this project.
+    Inspiration from other CRM systems and best practices in the industry.

     The Django community for providing a robust web framework.
     Contributors to open source packages used in this project.